-Note: The on board Gigabit SFP port (SFP 25, 26, 27 and 28) only support 1000M Full mode.
+Note: The on board Gigabit SFP port (SFP 25, 26, 27 and 28) in JetNet 5428G support 100M and 1000M Full mode.

 In Flow Control column, "Symmetric" means that you need to activate the flow control function of the remote network device in order to let the flow control of that corresponding port on the switch to work.
 "Disable" means that you don't need to activate the flow control function of the remote network device, as the flow control of that corresponding port on the switch will work anyway.